New federal standards aim to make manufactured homes more efficient

 ORTIZ ROA: Yeah.

 BRASCH: Her biggest frustration with the home - the energy bills.
-In the winter, she pays more than $100 a month, which she thinks has to do with some leaky patches in the floor.
+In the winter, she pays more than a hundred dollars a month, which she thinks has to do with some leaky patches in the floor.

 BRASCH: And Ortiz Roa isn't alone.
 Federal data shows mobile homes use about 35% more energy per square foot than detached single-family homes.
 Part of the reason is how these homes are regulated.
 In most cases, states or local governments set standards for site-built homes.
 Manufactured homes are different.
 Since they often cross state lines, the federal government sets the standards.
 And due to a long list of political and bureaucratic hang-ups, it's recently issued new energy efficiency rules for the first time in almost 30 years.
 U.S. Energy Secretary Jennifer Granholm says that will help people handle rising energy costs.